Introduction to Tkinter Text

 w = text (master, option,..)

-where the master is the parent window and option is the options list that can be used for the widget and options are the pairs of key-value which have commas as a separator.
+where the master is the parent window, and option is the options list that can be used for the widget, and options are the pairs of key-value that have commas as a separator.

 Tkinter Text Widget